Coronavirus as deadly for Italian football as two World Wars - France 24

 The government decree allows for the possibility of organising matches under international jurisdiction in empty stadiums, such as ties in UEFA's Champions League and Europa League.

 Juventus are due to host Lyon in the second leg of their Champions League last-16 tie in Turin next week.
-Inter Milan are due to host Spain's Getafe in the Europa League on Thursday while Roma welcome Sevilla a week later.
+Inter Milan host Spain's Getafe in the Europa League on Thursday while Roma welcome Sevilla a week later.

-There is a kind of legal vacuum.
-Neither the statutes of the federation nor those of the League provide for the case of an interrupted championship, and precedents are extremely rare.
+But Roma coach Paulo Fonseca believes there should be uniformity between the leagues and European competitions.

-According to the Italian sports press, the hypothesis of validating a final classification on the last full day of play, the 24th round of 38 games, does not suit many clubs.
+"We can't stop the Italian championship and then play a Valencia-Atalanta, for example," Fonseca told Spanish agency EFE.

 © 2020 AFP